FeevaDVA/CMSC312OSsimulator/README.md

  5 - long calculate heavy process with critical section

  6 - i/o heavy process

- Try to keep the number of processes running at a time to around 10 - 15 anymore and it runs somewhat slow but it can be done
+ 7 - a copy of the template 1 but with a fork in the middle

- The average turnaround time is shown at the bottom with the average wait time which is displayed in seconds
+ The average turnaround time is shown at the bottom with the average wait time which is displayed in seconds for scheduler 1 and 2 respectively

+ Next to this is memory for each scheduler they both have 1024 in memory each process has a randomly generated amount of memory that they take up

  Each process will show its number/pid, state, and remaining cycles until it is terminated where it will then show its turnaround time in seconds